tongoonamujera/awesomeBooks/README.md

 # AWESOME BOOKS

-> In this project, I will build an application that allows users to create their own transaction lists.
-In this application, users can also create groups with which they can add their transactions.
-See live demo........
+> "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.

 ## Explanation video